Definition

 ESMA Supports Simplified European Sustainability Reporting Standards and Suggests Targeted Adjustments

-ESMA has endorsed the simplification of European Sustainability Reporting Standards (ESRS), with the European Commission targeting adoption of the revised rules by summer 2026.
-While reporting burdens will decrease, companies must prepare for more rigorous scrutiny of transition plans and the eventual phase-out of temporary reporting reliefs.
+ESMA has endorsed simplified European Sustainability Reporting Standards with the European Commission targeting adoption of the revised rules by summer 2026.
+Companies should prepare for reduced reporting volumes alongside stricter requirements for transition plans and the eventual removal of temporary disclosure reliefs.

 EU Council COREPER II Sets Provisional Agenda Including Omnibus I Corporate Sustainability Directive (ST 6372 2026 INIT)